Skip to main content

 Use async when:

-• Your caller is a background worker or cron job.
+• Your caller is a background job worker.

-• You want to receive results via webhook instead of holding a connection open.
+• You want a webhook callback instead of polling.

 Task states